-There are lots of fascinating little shops tucked away down the lanes and back streets of the town but for shopping heaven you'll want to get here on a Tuesday for the market.
+There are lots of fascinating little shops tucked away down the lanes and back streets of the town, but for shopping heaven, you'll want to get here on a Tuesday for the market.

-Nearly forgot, there's also an antique market on the first Sunday of the month.
+I almost forgot that there's also an antique market on the first Sunday of the month.